Sindurav/CodingInterviews/README.md

 - This repository will help you know what kind of questions to expect and you can also practice the questions in this repository.
 - I am creating this repository because initially I faced a lots of rejection because there was no resource like this.
 - I want others to do good in their coding interviews, hence I am making this repository public.
-- If you think that this repository is helpful then don't forget to start :star: this repository, so that other can discover this repository.
+- If you think that this repository is helpful then don't forget to star :star: this repository, so that other can discover this repository.

 <table align="center">
 <caption>Company Interview Table Sorted by Month-Year</caption>